juanramoncarceles/settle-app/README.md

 # SettleApp!

-Web application to keep all the expenses between two people.
+Web application to manage all the expenses between a group of people.

 Front-end with ReactJS and back-end with NodeJS and MongoDB.